-One day, I asked Sister Lily, “So it is the Age of Kingdom now?
+One day, I asked Sister Lily, “So is it the Age of Kingdom now?
 Then what should we do to satisfy God’s will?”

 Lily answered me with a smile, “Yes.”

-Sister Lily continued to fellowship with me, “It is true that fasting and partaking of Holy Communion are the Lord’s demands for believers in the Age of Grace.
-But God’s demands for man are not immutable but change according to the age and the stage.
+Sister Lily continued to fellowship with me, “It is true that fasting and partaking of Holy Communion were the Lord’s demands for believers in the Age of Grace.
+But God’s demands for mankind are not immutable but change according to the age and the stage of His work.
 Just as Matthew 9:16-17 says: ‘No man puts a piece of new cloth to an old garment, for that which is put in to fill it up takes from the garment, and the rent is made worse.
 Neither do men put new wine into old bottles: else the bottles break, and the wine runs out, and the bottles perish: but they put new wine into new bottles, and both are preserved.’
 And Matthew 26:29 says: ‘But I say to you, I will not drink from now on of this fruit of the vine, until that day when I drink it new with you in my Father’s kingdom.’
-The truth about this issue also has been clearly expressed in the words of Almighty God, so let’s read a few passages of His words: ‘What is asked of man this day is unlike that in the past and even more unlike that asked of man in the Age of Law.
-And what was asked of man under the law when work was done in Israel?
-They were asked for no more than to keep the Sabbath and the laws of Jehovah.
-None were to work on the Sabbath or transgress the laws of Jehovah.
+The truth about this issue has also been clearly expressed in the words of Almighty God, so let’s read a few passages of His words: ‘What is asked of man this day is unlike that in the past and even more unlike that asked of man in the Age of Law.
+Now, what was asked of man under the law when God was doing His work in Israel?
+It was no more than that man should keep the Sabbath and the laws of Jehovah.
+No one was to labor on the Sabbath or transgress the laws of Jehovah.
 But it is not so now.
-On the Sabbath, man works, gathers and prays as usual, and no restrictions are imposed.
-Those in the Age of Grace had to be baptized; not only that, they were asked to fast, break bread, drink wine, cover their heads and wash their feet.
-Now, these rules have been abolished and greater demands are made of man, for the work of God continuously deepens and the entry of man reaches ever higher.’”
+On the Sabbath, man works, gathers, and prays as usual, and no restrictions are imposed on him.
+Those in the Age of Grace had to be baptized, and they were further asked to fast, break bread, drink wine, cover their heads and wash the feet of others for them.
+Now, these rules have been abolished, but greater demands are made of man, for the work of God grows ever deeper and the entry of man reaches ever higher.’”